Walter Johnson: Washington Senators (1907–1927)

+Managerial record

-Baseball Hall of Fame
+National Baseball Hall of Fame

 Johnson was one of the first five players elected to the Baseball Hall of Fame in 1936.
 Johnson, Ty Cobb, Christy Mathewson, Babe Ruth and Honus Wagner were known as the "Five Immortals" because they were the first players chosen for the Baseball Hall of Fame.

 Politics

 Walter Johnson retired to Germantown, Maryland.
-On 19 February 1936, George Washington's 204th birthday, as a retired baseball legend Johnson gained national publicity.
+On February 19, 1936, George Washington's 204th birthday, as a retired baseball legend Johnson gained national publicity.
 He replicated a feat attributed to Washington by throwing a silver dollar across the Rappahannock River.
 Though it remained in dispute whether Washington ever did such a thing, Johnson did prove that it could be done.

 A lifelong Republican and friend of President Calvin Coolidge, Johnson was elected as a Montgomery County commissioner in 1938.
 His father-in-law was Rep. Edwin Roberts, a Republican member of the U.S. House of Representatives.
 In 1940 Johnson ran for a congressional seat in Maryland's 6th district, but came up short against the incumbent Democrat, William D. Byron, by a total of 60,037 (53%) to 52,258 (47%).

-Joseph W. Martin, Jr., before he was the Speaker of the United States House of Representatives (1947–1949 and 1953–1955), recruited Johnson to run for Congress.
+Joseph W. Martin Jr., before he was the Speaker of the United States House of Representatives (1947–1949 and 1953–1955), recruited Johnson to run for Congress.
 "He was an utterly inexperienced speaker," Martin later said.
 "I got some of my boys to write two master speeches for him—one for the farmers of his district and the other for the industrial areas.
 Alas, he got the two confused.
 He addressed the farmers on industrial problems, and the businessmen on farm problems."

+Electoral history

 Personal life

 Walter married Hazel Lee Roberts on June 24, 1914, and they had five children.
 Johnson's eldest daughter died from influenza in 1921.
 His wife died in August 1930 from complications resulting from heat stroke after a long motorcar ride from Kansas.
-Ty Cobb was a good friend of Johnson, often bringing the pitcher's children gifts when he visited the family.
+Ty Cobb was a good friend of Johnson, often bringing Johnson's children gifts when he visited the family.

 At 11:40 pm on Tuesday, December 10, 1946, Johnson died of a brain tumor in Washington, D.C., five weeks after his 59th birthday, and was interred at Rockville Cemetery in Rockville, Maryland.